softprops/hyperlocal/README.md

 ### servers

-A typical server can be built with `hyperlocal::server::Http`
+A typical server can be built with `hyperlocal::server::Server`

-note the example below uses a crate called `service_fn` which exists [here](https://github.com/tokio-rs/service-fn) but is not yet published to crates.io

 ```rust
 extern crate hyper;